hpc-carpentry/hpc-carpentry.github.io/_posts/2019/03/2019-03-13-carpentrycon2020-themes-and-venues.md

 ## CarpentryCon 2020 planning begins

-CarpentryCon has become the *community tested* and *community approved* networking and skills-building event for the Carpentries community.
+CarpentryCon has become the *community tested* and *community approved* networking and skills-building event for The Carpentries community.
 Its international [conference last year](https://www.carpentrycon.org), and the different CarpentryConnect events across the globe aimed at connecting regional communities have offered a common in-person platform to connect with our international colleagues, develop ideas, gain new skills and experience a genuine sense of belonging.

 Personally, this was only one of the several events that I have attended/organized in my career where I felt at home, and as Fotis Psomopoulos says: "this event had a special emotional element unlike any other".
 To recreate the same (*or even better*) experience in 2020, the CarpentryCon TaskForce has already started to plan the logistics for CarpentryCon 2020.